 Technology

-Pillar III: Sustainable Agricultural Machinery
+Pillar III: Sustainable Agricultural Technology

 This pillar seeks to prepare Thailand's agricultural sector for the future by introducing and showcasing modern farm management technologies.
 With a wealth of agricultural machinery, technology, and digital solutions available, we are committed to collaborating with our Innovation Networks Partnership to identify sustainable and appropriate machinery or methods for our farmers.